 There is nothing logical about the disease of addiction.
-As the friend, family member or other loved one of someone struggling with addiction, you have likely experienced the frustration, disappointment and hurt that comes from trying to talk about substance abuse in a rational way.
+As a friend, family member or other loved one of someone struggling with addiction, you have likely experienced the frustration, disappointment, and hurt that comes from trying to talk about substance abuse in a rational way.
 It often feels like no matter what you do or say, the addicted individual will continue to make poor choices that harm themselves and those around them.

 The truth is that your loved one is not able to make good decisions for themselves while they are stuck in the grip of addiction.
 Addiction leaves them no choice, and it will continue to take away their autonomy until professional treatment gives them the right tools to overcome their symptoms.
 The best way to help is to show them a clear, simple path to recovery that makes it easy for them to get treatment – and in many cases, the best way to accomplish this is to hold an intervention.